 - Flat DHCP Network Manager: Much similar to the above except that the IP addresses to VM are assigned via DHCP (Dynamic Host Configuration Protocol).

-- VLAN: Unlike the single network concept, VLAN facilitates more secure and separate network to VMs.
-It has a physical switch to offer separate virtual network and separate IP range and bridge for each tenant.
-This is indeed most preferable choice for multi-tenant/project environment.
+- VLAN: Unlike the single network concept, VLAN facilitates a more secure and separate network for VMs.
+It has a physical switch to offer a separate virtual network and separate IP range and bridge for each tenant.
+This is indeed most preferable choice for a multi-tenant/project environment.

 9. Name the commands used to pause and un-pause(resume) an instance